yarnmengnus/tp/docs/UserGuide.md

 ---

-ProfPlan is a **desktop CLI app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+ProfPlan is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ProfPlan can get your task management done faster than traditional GUI apps.

 * Table of Contents